alozano-77/AWS-SAA-C02-Course/README.md

 When traffic leaves the subnet that this route table is associated with, the VPC router reviews the IP packets looking for the destination address.
 The traffic will try to match the route against the route table.
-If there are more than one routes found as a match, the prefix is used as a priority.
+If there are more than one route found as a match, the prefix is used as a priority.
 The higher the prefix, the more specific the route, thus higher priority.
 If the target says local, that means the destination is in the VPC itself.
-Local route can never be updated, they're always present and the local route always takes priority.
+Local routes can never be updated, they're always present and they always takes priority.
 This is the exception to the prefix rule.

 #### 1.5.5.2.
 Internet Gateway

-A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc.)
+A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc).

 - Regional resilient gateway attached to a VPC.
 - One IGW will cover all AZ's in a region the VPC is using.
 - A VPC can have either:
   - No IGW and be entirely private.
   - One IGW
-- IGW can be created and attached to no VPC.
+- IGW can be created and attached to no VPC or just 1.
 - Runs from within the AWS public zone.

 #### 1.5.5.3.
 Using IGW